Designed Clinical Nutrition

 Designed Clinical Nutrition is exactly that:

-Designed : Especially prepared and based on a specific plan.
+Designed: Nutrition especially prepared and based on a specific plan.

-+Clinical: Pertaining to the results gotten in clinical use.
+Clinical: Pertaining to the results gotten in clinical use.
 (In this case, actual practice on tens of thousands of people over many years.)

-+Nutrition: Real Food, designed by nature, to enable the body to nourish and repair itself and grow healthfully.
+Nutrition: Real Food, designed by nature, to enable the body to nourish and repair itself and grow healthfully.

-It is whole foods in a tablet, capsule or powder that are concentrated in a vacuum, cold-process system that preserves all of the active enzymes and vital components that make it work as Mother Nature intended.
-These real food supplements have been designed to match the needs of the body, as determined by the positive response shown when checked against the active Nutrition Response Testing® reflexes that a person discovers while utilizing this tool.
+It is whole food in a tablet, capsule or powder that are concentrated in a vacuum, cold-process system that preserves all of the active enzymes and vital components that make it work as Mother Nature intended.
+These real food supplements have been designed to match the needs of the body, as determined by the positive response shown, when checked against the active Nutrition Response Testing® reflexes that a person discovers while utilizing this tool.
 These are nutrients people are simply not getting, or not assimilating, in their current diet.

 These deficiencies may be due to past personal eating habits but it is for sure due, in some large extent, to the lack of quality in the foods commercially available in grocery stores or restaurants today.